-Last updated in July 2013
+Last updated in February 2015

-With some 170 students and integrated boarding facilities, the German School in Nairobi provides German instruction leading to the German university-entrance qualification (Abitur).
-Along with a scholarship programme for Kenyans, the German School extended bilingual instruction in 2007/2008 and introduced the German International Abitur Examination (DIAP) in the 2011/2012 school year as a school-leaving qualification, with a view to making the school more attractive to Kenyans and members of the international community.
-The school is currently considering introducing the International Baccalaureate (IB) as a further school-leaving qualification.
-The school, which celebrated its 40th anniversary in October 2009.
+With some 200 students and integrated boarding facilities, the German School Nairobi is a German School Abroad leading to the German university-entrance qualification (Abitur).
+Along with a scholarship programme for Kenyans, the German School has extended bilingual instruction and introduced the German International Abitur Examination (DIAP) as a school-leaving qualification, with a view to making the school more attractive to Kenyans and members of the international community.
+The German School Nairobi celebrated its 40th anniversary in October 2009.